 - Officers come in closer contact with the community.
 The bike is an excellent public relations tool for the officers.

-- People are more comfortable approaching an officer on bike versus an officer in a squad car.
+- People are more comfortable approaching an officer on a bike versus an officer in a squad car.

 - Bikes save the taxpayers money on fuel and maintenance costs of the squad cars.